scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/aadl/models.rst

 extending **annexes**  bring with them model analysis and simulation capabilities.

-AADL is intended specifically for modeling real-time, embedded systems.
+AADL is meant specifically for modeling real-time, embedded systems.
 The language supports the specification of data, control, and error flows, as well as both discrete and continuous behaviors.
 This section explores the existing AADL models of the PCA Infusion System.